Gilgamech/website/www/Gillogisms.md

 1. Commodity comorbidity.
 (Like diabetes and arterial buildup.)
 1. Community is a portmanteau of commune and unity. - 2021
 1. Compare and contrast Teslaquila with Fallout 76 Tequila. - 2020
+1. Conntrails and chemtrails are easy to tell apart.
+Conntrails are short and follow the plane - and are always a color gradient of pale fading into blue, as plane wing cavitation causes momentary clouds which quickly fade.
+Chemtrails are long and always a solid pale color and not a gradient, they're tiny particles sprayed into the air.
+The declassified purpose for chemtrails is to create cloud cover, reducing temperature over metro areas during daylight hours.
+In smaller metro areas, the pilots might not have full canisters, so the chemtrails in the sky have odd bulges and gaps where the canister sputtered and ran out.
+Liberal areas seem to exclusively have chemtrails, so liberals might not have ever seen conntrails, leading them to misunderstand how long a 'cloud wake' would last. - 2023
 1. Conservative and liberal extremists, and incels and some feminists - at the very extremes, are the same people: hateful of everyone and everything, because they hate themselves.
 So they take this out on the world around them, trying to 'share the love' they feel, and burn something or everything down with their rage. - 2020 (The author has since learned that this is called Horseshoe Theory.)
+1. Conviction without browbeating. - 2023
 1. Corruption in government is like rust in iron.
 Political agency (aka power) corrupts, and political agency is magnetic to the corruptible (Frank Herbert), so political agency should goto those most resistant to corruption.
 Oxygen rusts, as oxygen is magnetic to rust-prone iron.
 Power is like oxygen but not every leader is like iron, taking bribes before its term even starts.
 Some are like cobalt, pitting 2 corruptive influences against each other so neither gets the upper hand over it.
 1. CPU speed not as ability to push out graphics frames, but ability to slice up a mile into 528,000 chunks. - 2018
 1. Cracking an egg is introducing a failure mode into the shell. - 2021